andreasmeid/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Andreas D. Meid is a post-doctoral researcher.
+Andreas D. Meid is a post-doctoral researcher in the Dept. of Clinical Pharmacology & Pharmacoepidemiology at Heidelberg University Hospital. research interests include pharmacoepidemiological analyses of medication underuse, overuse, and misuse, as well as predictive models guiding treatment recommendations.
+He leads the Pharmacoepidemiology group, which carries out observational studies and develops prediction models from routine claims data.